William West Durant

-Biography
+Early life

-William West Durant was born in Brooklyn, New York, in 1850.
+Durant was born in Brooklyn, New York, in 1850.
 He attended Twickenham School in England and was privately tutored.
 Although in his biographies William states he was educated at Bonn University, the University has no record of his attendance between 1866-1875.
 A review of his collection of letters housed at the Library of Congress does not reveal any indication that he undertook a formal education while living abroad.
 He did however travel extensively as a youth in Europe.
 He toured Egypt in the years 1869 and 1873.
 While in Egypt he was escorted by a tutor.
-At 24, his father, Dr. Thomas C. Durant, summoned him home from Egypt to help develop the central Adirondacks where the Durants owned 1/2 million acres.
+At 24, his father, Thomas C. Durant, summoned him home from Egypt to help develop the central Adirondacks where the Durants owned 1/2 million acres.

+Career

-While working to complete the eastern half of the First transcontinental railroad in 1869 as vice-president of the Union Pacific, Dr. Thomas C. Durant formed the Adirondack Company in 1863, accumulating half a million acres of land at State auctions for five cents an acre.
+While working to complete the eastern half of the First transcontinental railroad in 1869 as vice-president of the Union Pacific, the senior Durant formed the Adirondack Company in 1863, accumulating half a million acres of land at State auctions for five cents an acre.
 He also sold a large parcel of land in Brooklyn for the development of Prospect Park for two hundred thousand dollars.
 His goal for the Adirondack Railroad was to cross the Adirondacks to Canada and the Saint Lawrence River.
-By 1871, tracks had been laid from Saratoga to North Creek, New York, at which point, financial problems and the 1873 Depression caused the project to stall.
+By 1871, tracks had been laid 50 miles northwest from Saratoga to North Creek, at which point, financial problems and the Panic of 1873 caused the project to stall.